 I don’t know how everybody else felt, but I always felt like we were slightly on the outside looking in.
 We were never a cool band.
 When people think of cool bands, they very rarely think of us.
 I haven’t read it but there’s been a lot of talk about that book Meet Me in the Bathroom.
 It’s funny that I’ve been doing this long enough that people are waxing poetic about this time in music that doesn’t seem like it was that long ago.
 It was 15 years ago, but it doesn’t feel that long ago.
 There were the White Stripes and the Strokes and Yeah Yeah Yeahs, these bands that were very hip.
 They looked cool, they dressed cool, they hung out with cool people.
 We always fell outside of that.
 I think it might just be a Northwest thing.
 Northwesterners tend to feel like they have an inferiority complex.
 We were these collegiate shit-kickers from Bellingham/Seattle.

 Did people's impression of you affect you at all?

 At that point in my life I was probably focusing more on the people who didn’t like me than the people who did like me, which is all part of being in your 20s, right?
-There’s that saying: You spend your 20s thinking everybody’s talking about you, you spend your 30s wondering why nobody’s talking about you, and you realise in your 40s that no one was ever talking about you.
-So for me now, I realise how super-sensitive I was that people didn’t like me.
+There’s that saying: You spend your 20s thinking everybody’s talking about you, you spend your 30s wondering why nobody’s talking about you, and you realize in your 40s that no one was ever talking about you.
+So for me now, I realize how super-sensitive I was that people didn’t like me.
 Like, “Oh, Pitchfork doesn’t like me, a weekly said something mean about me.”
 Looking back on it now, who fucking cares?
 Don’t focus on the quote-unquote haters, which is such a stupid word.
 Don’t focus on the people who are negative.
 Focus on the people who give you positive energy.
 I really believe that creating great work comes from those places.